Nirmal-Prabhu/OCR-on-Devanagiri-Characters/README.md

 Now that our model is ready, we would like to embbed it into a Flask Web-App.

 ## Flask-Cnn-Recognition-App
-Flask Hindi Character Recognition Application based on CNN model
+Flask Hindi Character Recognition Application based on CNN model.
+Our Flask app utilises the saved Convolutional Neural Network Model to classify drawings made by the user.
+The user writes hindi characters on a whiteboard which is then processed and sent to our model to predict.

 ### Static folder